Once Upon a Witch's Death: Manga

 A manga adaptation illustrated by Kenu Amearare began serialization on ASCII Media Works' Dengeki Comic Regulus manga website on March 10, 2023.
-The manga's chapters have been compiled into four tankōbon volumes as of April 2025.
+The manga's chapters have been compiled into five tankōbon volumes as of December 2025.
 The manga adaptation is published digitally in English on Kadokawa's BookWalker website.
 In August 2025, Yen Press announced that they had also licensed the manga for English publication beginning in February 2026.